nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/calculations_atom_pairstate.rst

     :height: 265px
     :alt: atom orientation
     :figclass: align-right

-Relative orientation of the two atoms can be descrived with two polar angles :math:`\theta` and :math:`\phi` giving polar and azimuth angle.
+Relative orientation of the two atoms can be described with two polar angles :math:`\theta` and :math:`\phi` giving polar and azimuth angle.
 The :math:`\hat{z}` axis is here specified relative to the laser driving.
 For circularly polarized laser light, this is the direction of laser beam propagation.
 For linearly